BSoDium/Slashboard-pulsar/README.md

     pm2 start ecosystem.config.js --env production
     ```

-  - Tell pm2 to run it on system startup :
+  - Setup pm2 to relaunch the app on system startup :
     ```cmd
-    pm2 startup # execute the command pm2 gives you
+    pm2 save
     ```

 ## Accessing your server from anywhere on the internet